JTemren/comp3015/README.md

 * Shift - Movement Speed
 * Left Ctrl - Lowers the camera
 * Space - Raise the camera
-* Left Mouse held - allows for the mouse to control orintation of camera
+* Left Mouse held - allows for the mouse to control orientation of the camera

 Included in this repo is the full source code for the project as well as an independent release version, which includes an .exe that will run the model without any additional software.